yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 ]
 ```

-More details in the [Url manager docs](url.md).
+Please refer to the [Url manager docs](url.md) section for more details.

 Using Yii 1.1 and 2.x together
 ------------------------------

-If you have legacy Yii 1.1 code and you want to use it together with Yii 2.0, please refer to
+If you have legacy Yii 1.1 code that you want to use together with Yii 2.0, please refer to
 the [Using Yii 1.1 and 2.0 Together](extend-using-v1-v2.md) section.